Oilers Gameday: @ Senators

-The Edmonton Oilers held a 2-0 lead through forty minutes on Monday night in Montreal.
-For the second time in less than two weeks, however, the Oilers coughed the lead up and fell in overtime, dropping a 3-2 decision to the surging Canadiens.
-This afternoon, the Oilers have a chance to get back into the win column as they head to Ottawa.
+The Edmonton Oilers can do something no one expected on Thursday night.
+The Oilers can sweep a nine-game season series from the Ottawa Senators.
+Edmonton is 6-2-2 in their last ten games, and a win tonight in the series finale over Ottawa would inch them closer to a top-three spot in the North Division.

-The Oilers and the Senators will meet for the eighth of nine times this season at the Canadian Tire Centre.
-The Oilers are 2-0-0 in Ottawa this season, and 7-0-0 overall against the Senators.
-This opens a back-to-back set for both teams, who conclude the season series tomorrow night.
+The Oilers visit Ottawa for the ninth and final meeting between the teams on the season.
+It is also the fourth and final meeting at Canadian Tire Centre, where the teams battled yesterday afternoon.
+The Oilers are 8-0-0 in the season series, and the only team the Senators have yet to get a point from this season.

-Marcus Hogberg gets the go for the Senators, while Mikko Koskinen gets the start for the Oilers.
+Anton Forsberg gets the go for the Senators, while Mike Smith gets the start for the Oilers.

 Keys To The Game: